 Toronto Central LHIN’s Home and Community Care Patient & Family Advisory Committee

 With new responsibilities of providing home and community care, Toronto Central LHIN sought to ensure the citizen voice was heard in its planning.
-In March of 2018, the Toronto Central LHIN Home and Community Care Patient and Family Advisory Council was launched.
-Key strategic areas have been identified and the council has been engaged.
+In March of 2018, the Toronto Central LHIN Home and Community Care Patient and Family Advisory Committee was launched.
+Key strategic areas have been identified and the committee has been engaged.

 Read about our Home and Community PFAC panel members here.